Geta/klarna/src/Klarna.Payments/README.md

 This repository includes the [Quicksilver demo site](https://github.com/Geta/Klarna/tree/master/demo) which contains an example implementation of this package.
 The implementation requires both frontend and backend changes.

+**Start page setting**

+When running the demo code in this repository make sure to enable Klarna Payments on the start page (Commerce tab).

 **Load Klarna JS script**

 Load the Klarna API Javascript.